Wild Night: John Mellencamp and Meshell Ndegeocello version

 American musicians John Mellencamp and Meshell Ndegeocello recorded a version of "Wild Night" and released it as a single in 1994 by Mercury Records.
 The song was included on Mellencamp's 1994 album, Dance Naked and an "acoustic" remix was released as a promotional single for radio.
 This version of the song reached number three on the US Billboard Hot 100 in mid-1994 and remained in the top 40 for 33 weeks.
+It was his final Top 10 hit on the Hot 100.
 It also topped the US Adult Contemporary chart for eight weeks, the Canadian RPM 100 Hit Tracks chart for three weeks, and the RPM Adult Contemporary chart for one week.
 It sold 500,000 copies in the US.
 A live version by Mellencamp and Ndegeocello appears on Mellencamp's 1999 album Rough Harvest.

 Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "Roots-rocker Mellencamp meets NdegéOcello from rap's new frontier?
 Uh-huh!
 And wait'll you hear it.
 From Me'Shell's sinewy, stinging bass playing to John's neat rhythmic attack, this rollin'-phat-funky duet is an absolutely inspired pairing.
 The singers' impassioned vocals flex and merge with amazing, gritty grace, and PDs have the cool option of spinning the album version (from Mellencamp's upcoming Dance Naked) or the ingenious, backstreet acoustic bonus track.
 Exhilarating stuff for top 40, album rock, AC, and top 40/rhythm formats, it'll make summer radios and jukeboxes "roar just like thunder."
 Pan-European magazine Music & Media commented, "R.O.C.K. in the USA!
 Mellencamp is back doing what he's best at, three-chord rockers full of Americana.
 Assisted by Me'Shell Ndegeocello on bass and vocals, he's top five Stateside."